julianandrews/sgf-render/README.md

 └── v1, 3-3
 ```

-### Kifu mode
+### Kifu Generation

 By default `sgf-render` generates diagrams designed to show the board position
 at a single point in time.
 Captured stones are removed, and when using
 `--move-numbers` only the last move number at a given point is displayed.
-`--kifu` generates diagrams appropriate for use as a whole game record:
+Use the `--kifu` flag to generate diagrams appropriate for use as a game
+record:

-- move numbers are enabled,
+- move numbers are enabled
-- all other markup is disabled,
+- all other markup is disabled
-- stones are never removed from the board,
+- stones are never removed from the board
 - if a stone would be placed on an existing stone an annotation is added
-  instead, and
+  instead

+You can use the `--move-numbers` flag to select a subset of moves to number,
+which can be useful for generating a diagram (or series of diagrams) showing
+only part of a game.

 ### Custom styles